kotelnikov/mgos_telegram/README.md

 `user_data` | With this argument you pass the user data with the provided above callback.
 You can use it for storing some pointer to the object or another data, for later use when callback function will fired, otherwise pass the `null`.

-`TGB.sub(command_text, callback, user_data)` This method for subscribing the commands received though the Telegram Bot API (it's like some sort of mqtt subscription).
+`TGB.sub(text, callback, user_data)` This method for subscribing the commands received though the Telegram Bot API (it's like some sort of mqtt subscription).

 Argument | Description
 ------------ | -------------
-`command_text` | With this argument you have to pass the command you need to subscribe and than handle in callback.
-All the messages which not equal the `command_text` will be ignored.
-If you want to subscribe for absolutely all commands please use the asterisk sing `'*'` as "command_text" argument.
+`text` | With this argument you have to pass the command you need to subscribe and than handle in callback.
+All the messages which not equal the `text` will be ignored.
+If you want to subscribe for absolutely all commands please use the string with asterisk sing `'*'` with this argument.
 `callback` | With this argument you have pass the callback, where we will going to handle the received command.
 `user_data` | With this argument you have pass the user data with the provided above callback.
 You can use it for storing some pointer to the object or another data, for later use when callback function will fired, otherwise pass the `null`.

-`TGB.pub(chat_id, message_text, json_data, callback, user_data)` This method we use for sending messages through the Telegram Bot API.
+`TGB.pub(chat_id, text, json_data, callback, user_data)` This method we use for sending messages through the Telegram Bot API.

 Argument | Description
 ------------ | -------------
-`chat_id` | With this argument you have to pass the chat/group id where you going to send current message, or you can leave it empty `''`, if you prefer to use native Telegram Bot API (see `json_data` argument description).
+`chat_id` | With this argument you have to pass the User or Group id where you are going to send current message, or you can leave it empty `''`, if you prefer to use native Telegram Bot API (see `json_data` argument description).
-`message_text` | With this argument you have to pass the message text you need to send, or you can leave it empty `''`, if you prefer to use native Telegram Bot API (see `json_data` argument description).
+`text` | With this argument you have to pass the message text you need to send, or you can leave it empty `''`, if you prefer to use native Telegram Bot API (see `json_data` argument description).
-`json_data` | If you prefer for using the native Telegram Bot API, pass an stringified object (use function JSON.stringify()) representing sendMessage parameters for this argument, according to the API https://core.telegram.org/bots/api#sendmessage or otherwise pass `null`.
+`json_data` | If you want to try the native API, you can pass here the stringified object with parameters, according to the Telegram Bot API for method [SendMessage](https://core.telegram.org/bots/api#sendmessage) or otherwise pass `null`.
+In this case you can leave `chat_id` and `text` as empty strings `''`.
-`callback` | If you need to receive back the response from the Telegram Bot API, according to the API https://core.telegram.org/bots/api#sendmessage or otherwise pass the `null`.
-Usually the Telegram Bot API returns the sent message back in case of success, or error and its description in case of an error. `TGB.parse()` method can parse such responses recieved from the Telegram Bot API.
+`callback` | If you need to receive back the response from the Telegram Bot API for the current request of SendMessage method, according to the [SendMessage API](https://core.telegram.org/bots/api#sendmessage), pass here the callback function.
+Otherwise pass `null`.
+Usually the Telegram Bot API returns the sent message back in case of success, or error and its description in case of an error. `TGB.parse()` method can parse such responses received from the Telegram Bot API.
 `user_data` | With this argument you have pass the user data with the provided above callback.
 You can use it for storing some pointer to the object or another data, for later use when callback function will fired, otherwise pass the `null`.

 `TGB.parse(event_data)` This is the method for parse receiving data.
-Before we can work with receiving data we have to parse it as an JS object.
-It returns the object, which contains such properties:
+Before we can work with receiving data we have to parse it to JS object.
+The function returns the JS object with following properties:

 in case of success:
 ```js